theunicornguild/myrent/05_extras/01_python_1_sms.md

 ### SMS Functionality

-Finally we need to handle the SMS functionality of the application, so whenever a new month have passed we send users an SMS with their payment link
+Finally, we need to handle the SMS functionality of the application, so whenever a new month have passed we send users an SMS with their payment link

 Let’s go to the `main/models.py` file and add the following method to the `Renter` model